kozjuli/kozjuli.github.io/_pages/index.md

 <img style="float: right;" src="/assets/kozlowski.jpg" width="250">

-I am an Economist in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/){:target="_blank"}.
+I am a Senior Economist in the Research Division of the [Federal Reserve Bank of St. Louis](https://research.stlouisfed.org/){:target="_blank"}.

 I graduated from New York University with a Ph.D. in Economics in May 2018.